 In countries where Crohn's disease is prevalent, intestinal fistulae incidence tends to increase.
 Highly traumatic abdominal injuries in war zones and disaster areas are associated with a higher incidence of intestinal fistulae.
 Low-quality healthcare in countries with low income is associated with a higher incidence of pelvic fistulae from complicated obstetric conditions.

-Age, gender, and racial prevalence of fistulae tend to follow the pattern of underlying diseases.
-Low-quality healthcare and surgical practice relate with higher morbidity and mortality from intestinal fistulae.
+Age, gender, and racial prevalence of fistulae follow the pattern of underlying diseases.
+Low-quality healthcare and surgical practice relate with a higher morbidity and mortality from intestinal fistulae.

 An intestinal fistula is a complication of an underlying disease, surgical procedure or injury.
 To better assess, manage, and prevent fistulae a good understanding of the pathophysiology of fistula formation process is needed.
 The primary trigger of intestinal fistula is the loss of the intestinal wall integrity in the area of the underlying disease or etiology.
 This will lead to perforation or penetration to an adjacent organ or surface.
-The process may take days or months to years depending on the underlying etiology.
-Iatrogenic surgical injuries may lead to intestinal fistulae with few days, while radiation may take months to years.
+The process may take days, months or years depending on the underlying etiology.
+Iatrogenic surgical injuries may lead to intestinal fistulae with few days, while radiation may take months or years.

 More complex fistulae that result after surgical procedures are formed by a leak of the intestine formation a collection of intestinal content that eventually finds its way to another organ or surface.
 The similar but slightly simpler process takes place in the fistula-in-ano formation.
 An abscess in the anal area (usually formed as an infected anal crypt) finds its way or drained to the body surface.
 So, rather than a direct fistulous tract, postsurgical fistulae are most likely to be a leaking intestinal content that is connected to another epithelial surface.
 A more extreme of this example is what practically called fistula when a bowel anastomotic leak is identified by intestinal content draining through an intra-abdominally placed drain.
 This is generally referred to as controlled fistula.
 The same applies to pancreatic fluid observed in the drain after non-total pancreatectomy.